Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for smooth Legendrians

-The Chekanov--Eliashberg algebra $CE^{*}(\Lambda;W)$ of $\Lambda$ is the semi-free dg-algebra generated by the Reeb chords of $\Lambda$, with one idempotent for each component of $\Lambda$.
+The Chekanov--Eliashberg dg-algebra $CE^{*}(\Lambda;W)$ of $\Lambda$ is the semi-free dg-algebra generated by the Reeb chords of $\Lambda$, with one idempotent for each component of $\Lambda$.
 We use cohomological grading and define the degree of a chord $c$ of $\Lambda$ to be $|c|=-\text{CZ}( c )+1$, where $\text{CZ}( c )$ is the Conley-Zehnder index.
-The differential $\partial c$ is given by counting rigid (modulo translations along the $\R$-coordinate) pseudo-holomorphic disks in the symplectization $\R\times \partial \Lambda$ of $\partial \Lambda$, taking $c$ as input, which is the asymptotic Reeb chord at the positive end, and outputting a word $c_{k}\ldots c_1$ of chords, which are the asymptotics at the negative end.
+The differential $\partial c$ is given by counting rigid (modulo translations along the $\R$-coordinate) pseudo-holomorphic disks in the symplectization $\R\times \partial W$ of the contact boundary $\partial W$, where the disk has boundary on the cylindrical Lagrangian submanifold $\R \times \partial \Lambda$, taking $c$ as input, which is the asymptotic Reeb chord at the positive end, and outputting a word $c_{k}\ldots c_1$ of chords, which are the asymptotics at the negative end.
 The disks are allowed to have anchors in $W$.
 An anchor in $W$ is an interior puncture of the disk with a Reeb orbit asymptotic at the negative end, along with an embedding of a rigid pseudo-holomorphic punctured Riemann sphere $\C \to W$, such that the puncture of the Riemann sphere converges the same Reeb orbit as the interior puncture of the disk.
 It follows from the dimension formula in \cite{CEL10} that $|\partial|=1$.
 To see that $\partial^{2}=0$ one uses a standard SFT-compactness argument by studying the $1$-dimensional moduli spaces of disks taking $c$ as input and sees that they split at infinity into two-level buildings of rigid disks corresponding to terms of $\partial^{2}$.
 See \cite{EL17,Ekh19} for details.